The programme which used to be called Cable My Street now operates as a request form for customers to register their interest in Virgin services.

 Is Virgin broadband available in my area?

-So, first checking to be sure that Virgin Media broadband isn't already available in a given postcode is a good idea.
-Put your postcode into this box to check:
+So, first checking to be sure that Virgin Media services aren't already available in a given postcode is the first step to take.
+You can do this by entering your postcode in the box below:

-If it turns out Virgin Media is not yet available in your area, what are the options?
+If it does turn out Virgin Media is not yet available in your area, there are a few options, which we look at below.

 Are Virgin Media planning to expand to my area?